-- Controlling or influencing current or future prices charged to consumers, controlling or influencing price increases or decreases, or stabilization or standardization of prices. - Discussion or sharing of information about price or non-price terms and conditions with distributors. - What constitutes a "fair" profit level. - Procedures for establishing selling prices, cash discounts, or credit terms. - Control of sales levels. - Agreements to refuse to deal with or boycott any entity or entities. - Whether or not the pricing practices of any competitor/industry member are unethical, or constitute an unfair trade practice. - Agreements limiting or restricting advertising. - Discussions of salary levels, salary increases, bonus amounts or value of benefits for specific jobs.
+- What constitutes a "fair" profit level. - Procedures for establishing selling prices, cash discounts, or credit terms. - Control of sales levels. - Agreements to refuse to deal with or boycott any entity or entities. - Whether or not the pricing practices of any competitor/industry member are unethical, or constitute an unfair trade practice. - Agreements limiting or restricting advertising. - Discussions of salary levels, salary increases, bonus amounts or value of benefits for specific jobs.